-Testers, Developers and Product Owners work together to determine scenarios.
+Testers, Developers, and Product Owners work together to determine scenarios.
 Testers and Developers write behaviors in a language known as Gherkin.
 It is both human-readable and computer-readable.

 Gherkin language verbs are:

 Product Owner reviews the behaviors for accuracy and completeness.
 Also, the gherkin language is simple and unambiguous.
-It facilitates and makes understanding of acceptance criteria simple.
+It facilitates and makes the understanding of acceptance criteria simple.
 Furthermore, the scenarios are automated into tests with automated tools. ( Writing Simple JBehave Story )